FerretDB/FerretDB/website/blog/2023-01-04-ferretdb-beta-version-authentication.md

 Specifically, we've updated it to include descriptions and examples for element query operators, array query operators, and comparison and logical query operators.

 These changes help make our documentation more comprehensive and user-friendly, which should hugely benefit our community and users alike.
+Please don't hesitate to let us know what you think about it.

 ## Other changes